starling-cloud/django-bim/README.md

 ## Usage

-Here is a basic example of how to use Django IFC in your project:
+Here is a basic example of how to use Django BIM in your project:

 ```python
 # Example usage code here